stephanyRmzE/hobbymate/README.md

 rails db:seed
 ```

-Thank you for visiting our project - we welcome any feedback or suggestions for changes.
+Thank you for visiting our project - we welcome any feedback or suggestions for changes..